How to Become a Flight Attendant: Career Overview

-|Required Education||High school diploma or equivalent|
+|Required Education||High school diploma or equivalent; college degree preferred|

-|Projected Job Growth (2012-2022)||7% decline*|
+|Projected Job Growth (2018-2028)||10%*|

 Source: *U.S. Bureau of Labor Statistics

 Flight attendants are fully trained in all the safety protocols and procedures of the flight.
 They'll help passengers board the flight and find their seats, ensure luggage is stowed properly, and make sure passengers have their seatbelts on when needed.
 They'll give demonstrations about procedures to follow in case of an emergency.
 If there were an actual emergency, they would inform passengers on what to do.
 They also might need to perform first aid.